ramigs/nuxt-fauna-article/nuxt-fauna.md

 documented before.
 Jamstack architectures allow us to build more performant, more secure, and more scalable websites.

+With HTML being pre-rendered once and then statically served from a CDN, the performance for users is much better.
+"Much less API calls are made, requiring much less computing time and power"

+It allows to fetch data only when building the site, which should be less often than visitors viewing pages.

 The term "static" can be a bit misleading - that's why we see "pre-rendered" being used interchangeably.
 When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic data.